Spaxe/cgweb/README.md

 ## Next Meetup
 Join us for two presentations on animations and code!
 (More details to come.)
 After that, food and drinks are there for you to mingle with!

+**Drawing Biological Molecules with WebGL**

+Bosco Ho, Monash University

+This talk covers aspects of cobbling together my web-based molecular viewer http://jolecule.com, which recently got a three.js facelift.
+Some topics I might cover: how to represent in a scene that goes between front-end and back-end.
+Constructing pleasing 3D geometries.
+Difficult choices in interface design.
+Lessons in ripping out old modules.
+Animating scenes automatically.

 **Animation + Code**

 Kristina Johnson, CSIRO